BSc (Hons) Professional Studies (Health & Community)

 Continuing Professional Development Award

-The University of Plymouth Continuing Professional Development Award consists of up to 60 credits from Foundation Degree modules delivered at Weymouth College.
+The University of Plymouth Continuing Professional Development Award consists of up to 60 credits from Degree modules delivered at Weymouth College.
 If you are an employer and looking to offer your employees the opportunity to develop their existing skills we will be happy to discuss the options available